ethanbarry/ethanbarry/README.md

 ## Hello!

-I'm a CS & Mathematics double major at The University of Texas at Tyler interested in numerical analysis, formal methods, and high-performance, low-level computing.
+I'm a CS & Mathematics double major at The University of Texas at Tyler interested in numerical analysis, formal methods, and high-performance, low-level, high-reliability computing.
 I also like language design, compiler construction, and formalization of grammars and syntax.

 I'm looking to spend my free time learning from and contributing to some of my favorite open-source projects.
 Please drop me a message here